Supply Chain Process Optimization Using Linear Programming

 Demand Constraints

-The first constraints are related to the demand.
+The first constraint is at least related to the demand.
 Each week, you need to ensure that you have enough trucks.

 Let me use the example of the first week to explain the process